Configuring AWS Authentication

-This guide covers how to securely configure AWS credentials for Controlinfra to scan your infrastructure.
+This guide covers how to securely configure AWS authentication for Controlinfra to scan your infrastructure.

 Overview